3mdeb/news-and-ideas/blog/content/post/2019-05-15-building-bareflank.md

 ## Summary

 This post described all steps required for building and deploying Bareflank-powered hypervisor.
-We did not touch any code yet, other than a small fix for serial output.
+We did not touch any VMM code yet, other than a small fix for serial output.
 We also didn't check for a performance impact - I leave this as a task for readers, although the results can change after we add more custom handlers in the future.